contao/docs/docs/dev/getting-started/extension.md

 }
 ```

-When running a `composer update`, Composer will now symlink the given path into the
+When running a `composer update`, Composer will now use the given path into the
 vendor directory of the Contao 4 installation and everything is ready to go.
 You
 can now continue developing within `vendor/somevendor/contao-example-bundle`.